Spruce up the house and get ready to play host

 When you have people to stay, you want them to be as comfortable as possible.
 Making sure that your guest bedroom has everything they may need is the ideal way to make your visitors feel instantly welcome.

 Make sure that guests have got enough storage in the room they are staying in.
 Add a clothes rail if a cupboard will take up too much space, and be sure to leave them some hangers.
-Providing a freestanding towel rail like this Cooke & Lewis Chrome Effect Towel Rail gives your guests somewhere to hang and dry their towels, helping you keep the bathroom clear.
+Providing a freestanding towel rail like this GoodHome Koros towel rail gives your guests somewhere to hang and dry their towels, helping you keep the bathroom clear.

 Accessories can also make your guests feel well taken care of.
 Adding a bin and a mirror will make your spare room feel more homely - it also means guests can get ready comfortably.
 If you’ve got a hard floor you could put down a rug to stop bare feet getting cold.

 Before your guests come to stay, check that all the light bulbs in the spare room work.
-Because our spare rooms go unused most of the year, it’s easy to miss a dead bulb.
-Adding a bedside lamp is another really nice touch.
+Our spare rooms go unused most of the year, so it’s easy to miss a dead bulb.
+Adding a bedside lamp is also a nice touch.
 It will allow your guests to get comfortable in bed and even read for a while without having the inconvenience of having to move across a room to turn out the light.
-Candles and diffusers are also a lovely way to add instant atmosphere to a guest room, as well as ensuring that the room smells wonderful.

 Be ready for surprise guests